 Why is NPS driver analysis important?

-Computing your Net Promoter Score is a great first step, but the simple statistic doesn’t tell you anything about why your customers are likely (or unlikely) to recommend your product or service.
+Net Promoter Score analysis is a great first step, but the simple statistic doesn’t tell you anything about why your customers are likely (or unlikely) to recommend your product or service.
 Driver analysis allows you to pinpoint the key factors driving their responses.

 This information can influence how to tailor your product and where you focus your efforts.
 If a tech company finds that being perceived as ‘fun’ is a larger driver of NPS than being perceived as ‘innovative,’ then they may alter their marketing strategy to adopt a more ‘fun’ approach.